-You need to figure out where you want to plant it.
+You will need to figure out where you want to plant it.
 Questions to ask yourself are-

-- Is it full sun (at least 6 hrs.), part shade (about 4 hrs. of sun) or all day shade (no sun at all).
+- How much sun is it going to need (full sun 6 hrs. or more), part shade (about 4 hrs. of sun) or all day shade (no sun at all)?

-- Do you want something for the blooms or more of a privacy hedge?
+- Is it something for the blooms or more of a privacy hedge?

 - Something that will give you year round interest?

-- Are you looking to grow fruit to have fresh berries each season?
+- Is it to grow fruit and have fresh berries each season?

 Once you answer these questions the rest is easy.

-Most people like to have flowers in their garden from early spring until late fall.
-Here is a list of flowering shrubs according to bloom season.
+It's nice to have flowers in the garden from early spring until late fall.
+Below I've list some flowering shrubs according to when they bloom.

 Forsythia Bush (Forsythia x intermedia)